ivarref/aot-debug/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/ivarref/aot-debug.svg)](https://clojars.org/ivarref/aot-debug)

-## Usage

-FIXME

 ## License

-Copyright © 2019 FIXME
+Copyright © 2019 Ivar Refsdal

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at